-- "My client and their family are very happy with the placement." - "The family speak very highly of the support provided." - "We have confidence in the staff team." - "Review documents are provided in a timely manner."
+- "A good level of activities avail - able and the homely environment afforded to the core members." - "Family speak highly of the support provided and have confidence in the staff team." - "Good communication with trust team."

 No incidents had occurred that required investigation under the Serious Adverse Incidents (SAIs) or Significant Event Audits (SEAs) procedures.